For example, Siemens has the Acuson S-series, X-series, Juniper, and even more ultrasound series each consisting of several models!

 This ultrasound was first manufactured in 2012.
 Siemens engineered this system with progressive tools to ensure confidence in shared-service and cardiology.

-It is considered as the big brother of the Acuson X300 because of its more advanced features.
+It is considered the big brother of the Acuson X300 because of its more advanced features.
 However, when it comes to budget, it is still a mid-range ultrasound machine.

 What is the price of the Acuson X700?